Shristi216/DAA_TA_2/README.md

       200
       5
       2

-      Enter the total sum: 87
+      Enter the cost of ticket: 87

       output: